A Guide to Anti-Money Laundering for Crypto Firms

 Firms may choose to integrate AML and anti-fraud as a single process or, alternatively, continue to work both functions separately while collaborating more closely on their respective investigations.
 In both contexts, firms should formalize the relationship between their AML and anti-fraud departments and set out the features of their strategy.
 These may include:

-- A single transaction monitoring system that integrates both fraud and AML rules, along with relevant policies and processes for when suspicious transactions occur.
+- A single transaction monitoring system that integrates both fraud and money laundering rules, along with relevant policies and processes for when suspicious transactions occur.

 - Cross-training of AML and anti-fraud employees to enhance interdepartmental expertise and encourage familiarity with corresponding policies.